JDLeongomez/JDL_website/content/en/authors/tifany-mancera/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Students
+- Former Undergraduate Students
 ---

 ## **Research project**

-*To be defined*
+*¿Somos capaces de detectar la tendencia a la infidelidad a partir de la voz?* [Are we able to detect the tendency to infidelity from voices?]

+<a href="https://hdl.handle.net/20.500.12495/13144" target="_blank">**http://hdl.handle.net/20.500.12209/10443**</a>

-Universidad El Bosque, since 2023
+Universidad El Bosque, 2023-2024

 **Supervisor:** [Juan David Leongómez](/es/#about), [Andrés Castellanos-Chacón](/es/author/andres-castellanos-chacon/), and [Oscar R. Sánchez](/es/author/oscar-r.-sanchez/).

+{{< youtube 8roEXY8FEkc >}}